fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ## Week 8 (Mar 8--12): Monuments and Architecture

-{% include alert.html class='warning' title='Reading reflectio' text="
+{% include alert.html class='warning' title='Reading reflection' text="
 There are no daily assignments for this week, just one reflection essay due on Friday--be sure to address BOTH readings.
 "%}